lkachury/surfs_up/README.md

 - The average temperature in June is roughly 75 while the average temperature in December is roughly 71.
 The difference in these temperatures is almost 4 degrees.
 June has a smaller standard deviation than December, so most of their data is centered around 75 degrees in June while only a small portion of the data in centered around 71 degrees in December.
 - The maximum temperature in June is 85 while the maximum temperature in December is 83.
 The difference in temperature is 2 degrees.
 The max temperature in June was closer to its average temperature than in December.
 - The minimum temperature in June is 64 while the minimum temperature in December is 56.
 The difference in these temperatures is 8 degrees.
-December has more temperatures near their minimum than June, which means that temperatures are lower more in December than June.
+December has more temperatures near their minimum than June, which means that temperatures are lower more in December than in June.

 ## Summary
 Based on the summary statistics generated, the difference in metrics between June and December temperatures are minimal.
 However, December has almost 200 less reported temperatures than June.
 June has a smaller standard deviation than December, which means it has less variability in its temperatures and has more days around warmer weather.